Lady Arbella Stuart: Heiress to the English throne

 Sometimes she was invited to Elizabeth's court, but much of her time she spent away living with her grandmother.
 Continuing her education into her twenties, she studied several languages and could play the lute, viol and virginals.
+Elizabeth told Marie de La Châtre, the wife of the French ambassador Guillaume de l'Aubespine de Châteauneuf, about Arbella's skills in speaking Latin, French and Italian.

 In 1603 James became James I of England at the Union of the Crowns.
 Arbella came to court in August 1603.
 There was plague in London, and the court moved west to Basing House and Winchester in October.
 Arbella wrote letters to the Earl of Shrewsbury criticising a masque, Prince Henry's Welcome at Winchester produced by Anne of Denmark for her son, Prince Henry, and also the childish singing and games in the queen's household.

 In November 1603 those involved in the Main Plot were said to have conspired to overthrow King James and put Arbella on the throne.
 Arbella had been invited to participate and agree in writing to Philip III of Spain, however, she immediately reported the invitation to the king.
 In March 1604 the royal family celebrated their Entry to London, which had been delayed because of the plague.
 There was a procession, and Arbella followed Anne of Denmark in a carriage with some of the queen's maids of honour.
 This was a public acknowledgement of her royal status.

 The Venetian ambassador Nicolò Molin described her in 1607, writing that she was 28 (sic) years old, not very beautiful, but highly accomplished in several languages, with refined manners, and always studying.